 TIME TO GO OUT:

-The meteors will peak overnight on August 11th/12th into the early morning hours on August 12th/13th.
+The meteors will peak in the early morning hours of August 11th/12th and 13th.
 There could be as many as 50-80 meteors per hour for a normal event, but we can get up to 150-200 per hour!

 Here’s the problem.
-They are best viewed and photographed after midnight, with 1-2am usually being the prime time.
-Unfortunately, the full moon is August 15th, so it will make it harder to capture the meteors.
-You may want to try for the nights before as the moon sets just after midnight….or get up extremely early after the moon sets and before the sun rises.
-You can find out the times for moonrise/moonset here.
+They are usually best viewed and photographed after midnight, with 1-2am usually being the prime time.
+Unfortunately, the waning moon will be out, so it will make it harder to capture the meteors.
+You may want to try shooting after sun set and before the moon rises/ You can find out the times for moonrise/moonset here.
 Instead of shooting the peak nights you can also try for the nights before and after, there will still be meteors, just not as many!

 WHERE TO GO AND SKY CONDITIONS: